Noella799/alu-machine_learning/README.md

 # ALU Machine Learning

-This repository contains projects and exercises for the ALU Machine Learning curriculum.
+This repository contains projects, exercises, and implementations completed as part of the ALU Machine Learning curriculum.

-## math/linear_algebra
+## Contents

-Exercises covering linear algebra fundamentals used in machine learning, including matrix and vector operations implemented with NumPy and pure Python.
+- **math/linear_algebra** — Exercises covering linear algebra fundamentals used in machine learning, including vector and matrix operations implemented in Python.

+## Requirements

+- Python 3
+- Ubuntu 16.04 LTS
+- pycodestyle (for style validation)

+## Author

+Noella799